 The Unsolicited Research Program supports WE&RF in its mission by funding research projects that can be the catalyst for transforming our understanding of our water resources and our ability to protect and preserve them, minimizing our impact on our global environment.
 WE&RF seeks pioneering research that will significantly advance knowledge and understanding in protection and enhancement of water quality or the water environment and that could fundamentally transform how WE&RF subscribers perform their work.
 WE&RF also considers proposals that would take existing research to the next level of completion, resulting in practical solutions to water quality problems.
 Each Spring, WE&RF requests pre-proposals for research projects.
 Those with likelihood to advance knowledge and understanding, and provide relevant information for WE&RF Subscribers are invited to submit full proposals.
 WE&RF requests that all prime contractor/subcontractor decisions be made among proposing teams prior to submission of full proposals.
 For more information, please contact WE&RF Program Director Lola Olabode at firstname.lastname@example.org.

-Please stay tuned for the 2017 Unsolicited Research Program announcement in the late Spring of 2017.
-WE&RF will be offering funding for pioneering research that significantly advances our understanding of today's most pressing water quality issues and provides practical solutions to the challenges facing wastewater and stormwater programs.
+WE&RF is offering funding for pioneering research that significantly advances our understanding of today's most pressing water quality issues and provides practical solutions to the challenges facing wastewater and stormwater programs.
+Please visit the Open Requests page to submit a pre-proposal.
+The deadline for pre-proposals is Thursday, July 13, 2017.

 Frequently Asked Questions